Han-Zalwi/os212/tips.md

 3. Don't forget to try the existing DEMO to understand the learning material

 4. Don't Hesitate Ask the Assistant Lecturer to help with your difficulties

+5. for operating system courses, it is highly recommended to have a laptop/pc with qualified specs to make it easier to do assignment